 Dr. Wilkes practices at OrthoAtlanta and is certified by the American Board of Orthopaedic Surgery.
 He also is a member of the American Orthopaedic Society for Sports Medicine and is a Clinical Associate Professor at Emory University.
 He functions as as an orthopaedic consultant for the U.S. Luge Association and has been an associate team physician for the Atlanta Falcons.
 Dr. Wilkes served as coordinator of venue medical directors for the 1996 Atlanta Olympic Games.

 Gary Gropper, M.D.

-Our team also includes graduate assistants working toward their master’s degrees in sports medicine at Georgia State University.
+Our team also includes graduate assistants from Georgia State University.
+Graduate Assistants are certified & licensed athletic trainers working toward their master’s degrees in sports medicine.